Oregon Land Use Law Records

 “The enactment of Senate Bill 10 in 1969 was a crucial step on the path to Oregon’s landmark Senate Bill 100, passed in 1973, and the adoption of the goals that are the heart of the state’s land-use planning program.
 Oregon was the second state in the nation, after California, to mandate local government plan-making.
 SB 10’s requirement that local governments also zone all the land within their jurisdictions —California did not mandate zoning—was a first in the United States.
 Prior to 1969, Oregon had enabled local governments to plan and zone, but doing so remained a local choice.
 The statutory appearance of statewide land-use planning goals in SB 10 was unprecedented, as was the stipulation of a deadline and the authorization for the state to take on what had always been a local prerogative if a local government failed to comply.

-The paper records produced by the 1969 Regular Legislative Session committees which discussed Senate Bill 10 have been digitized in Portable Document Format (PDF) and audio recordings of the House Planning & Development committee in MP3 are available for research on this website.
+Paper records produced by the 1969 Regular Legislative Session committees which discussed Senate Bill 10 have been digitized in PDF and audio recordings of the House Planning & Development committee in MP3 are available on this site.

 Table of Contents